BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Fearless

-**ACTIVE/PASSIVE RULES**

-- **Grasper & Keeper** `ACTIVE` - Hand weapons for which Dwalin gains +1 Attack when using Grasper & Keeper, and any To Wound rolls of a natural 6, and not prevented, will cause 2 Wounds rather than 1.
+- **Grasper & Keeper** `ACTIVE`

+Hand weapons for which Dwalin gains +1 Attack when using Grasper & Keeper, and any To Wound rolls of a natural 6, and not prevented, will cause 2 Wounds rather than 1.

-- **Weapon Master** `ACTIVE` - Dwalin is never considered Unarmed.
+- **Weapon Master** `ACTIVE`

+Dwalin is never considered Unarmed.

-- **Dwarven Fury** `ACTIVE` - At the start of a Combat, roll a D6.
+- **Dwarven Fury** `ACTIVE`

+At the start of a Combat, roll a D6.
 On a 5+, Dwalin may re-roll failed To Wound rolls in that combat.
 However on a 1, Dwalin reduces his Fight value by D3 before the Duel roll takes place.

 </div>